gridai/grid-docs/docs/platform/custom-cloud-credentials/adding-custom-cloud-credentials.md

 import Note from "@site/src/components/Note";

+This documentation assumes you have followed our [prereq installation steps](./prereq-installation.md).

 ---
 description: >-
   Grid allows you to create a cluster inside your own infrastructure.
 Using this